Exploring Plastering and Dry-lining Operations

 Core ideas you must understand for this topic

-• Health and Safety: Understanding the Health and Safety at Work Act 1974, risk assessments, personal protective equipment (PPE), and safe manual handling techniques are essential to prevent accidents on construction sites.
+• Health and Safety: Understanding the Health and Safety at Work Act 1974, risk assessments, and personal protective equipment (PPE) is non-negotiable.
+You must know how to identify hazards and control risks on a construction site.

-• Sustainability: Principles of sustainable construction, including reducing waste, using recycled materials, and improving energy efficiency in buildings.
-This aligns with current building regulations and environmental standards.
+• Sustainability: Principles of sustainable construction, such as reducing waste, using recycled materials, and improving energy efficiency.
+You should be able to discuss the role of Building Regulations in promoting sustainability.

 Learning Objectives